 To receive the designation as an Entitlement Community the City of Sanford had to submit a Five-Year Consolidated Plan stating the community’s needs and outlining the City’s annual action plan to address those needs.
 The City of Sanford receives grant funding from two HUD programs, Community Development Block Grant (CDBG) and Neighborhood Stabilization Program (NSP).

 In February 2012 the City of Sanford was unexpectedly rocked by the tragic death of Trayvon Martin and the grim circumstances surrounding the altercation that led to his death.
-The reaction by some in the community toward the Sanford Police Department in not making an immediate arrest of George Zimmerman drew national attention from the media, civil rights organizations, social justice agencies, the Department of Justice, Law enforcement agencies, the Governor’s Office, Faith based organizations, Neo-Nazi groups, the New Black Panther Party, and the Dream Defenders etc. These groups were taking an assertive and vocal stance on one side or the other regarding the issues of the arrest.
+The reaction by some in the community toward the Sanford Police Department in not making an immediate arrest of George Zimmerman drew national attention from the media, civil rights organizations, social justice agencies, the Department of Justice, Law enforcement agencies, the Governor’s Office, Faith based organizations, Neo-Nazi groups, the New Black Panther Party, and the Dream Defenders, etc. These groups were taking an assertive and vocal stance on one side or the other regarding the issues of the arrest.
 As the investigation continued without an arrest, the social unrest grew as did the social activism.
-As a result of the tension and the barrage of national media coverage; the already strained relationship between the Sanford Police Department and the black community in particular reached crisis levels as communications and negotiations between City Officials and concerned citizens’ deteriorated turning into accusations, demands and threats.
+As a result of the tension and the barrage of national media coverage, the already strained relationship between the Sanford Police Department and the black community in particular reached crisis levels, as communications and negotiations between City Officials and concerned citizens’ deteriorated turning into accusations, demands and threats.

 Because of the deeply rooted views of racism and social injustice held by many in the black community, any effort to move the City forward and reunite the community would require a holistic multi-faceted systemic approach.
-The approach ultimately would have to be broad in scope and address a number of the societal problems that over the years have been identified as contributors to poverty, inequality, racism and social unrest.
+The approach ultimately would have to be broad in scope and address a number of the societal problems which over the years have been identified as contributors to poverty, inequality, racism and social unrest.
 These contributors include: